andregugliotti/docker-nginx-php7-mysql/README.md

 ### Changing project / htdocs files

-To see your site live, just open a browser and visit project.docker.dev.
+To see your site live, just open a browser and visit project.docker.local.
 That's exactly what you find at folder htdocs and it's automatically updated when you change them on your local machine.
 So, you don't need to rebuild your container to see your files.
 Don't forget that the live folder is htdocs.
 Project folder is only local.

 ### Seeing logs